akgurgaon99-crypto/java-assignment/README.md

 ### Features:
 * **Parallel Execution:** Runs iPhone and Galaxy tests simultaneously using TestNG.
+* Lambda test result screenshots are also added in the repository.

 ### How to Run:
 1. Clone the repo.